cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

 - [Amazon jobs](https://www.amazon.jobs/en/)
 - [Google careers](https://www.google.com/about/careers/applications/)

-Most companiea do have mailing lists you can subscribe to, make sure to do so to not miss out.
+Most companies do have mailing lists you can subscribe to, make sure to do so to not miss out.

 ### 2.3 How to find companies that offer visa sponsorship

 Not all companies offer visa sponsorship.
 And not all companies that do have the ability to offer visa sponsorship do so in all their positions.

-What I have done for applying to non-big-tech companiea was using the following website:
+What I have done for applying to non-big-tech companies was using the following website to track visa sponsors:

 [UK Tier Sponsors](https://uktiersponsors.co.uk/)